 Where to apply and what to look for?

 There are several places where you can begin.
-Following is a general step-by-step outline to give you an idea for your journey where we shall be taking console development to be our main objective.
+Following is a general step-by-step outline to give you an idea of your journey where we shall be taking console development to be our main objective.

 Keep in mind that the steps mentioned below apply to all branches of game development as it is just an example to provide you with a framework that you can follow.